rlite-project/RLite/docs/source/introduction.rst

 The ``rlite.init()`` function provides global configuration and resource management capabilities.
 It will attach/initialize the Ray cluster for distributed training and inference.

 Users can use this interface to configure the resources used for the entire training process and the underlying engine settings.
-Refer to :doc:`rlite_init` for more details.
+Refer to :doc:`rlite.init <rlite_init>` for more details.

 Inference Interface
 ^^^^^^^^^^^^^^^^^^^